 Working hours

-Working hours are usually 9am to 6pm, although large multiple-chain stores are sometimes open during the evenings.
+Working hours are typically 9.00am to 5.30pm, although large multiple-chain stores are sometimes open during the evenings.
 You'll typically work between 35 and 40 hours a week, Mondays to Saturdays, with two days off in a week.
-Many practices are also open on Sundays and bank holidays.
+Some practices are also open on Sundays and bank holidays.

 What to expect